The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory

 The classical stable homotopy category is compactly generated by the sphere spectrum, but the situation in motivic homotopy theory is much more complicated.
 In fact, $\SH(S)$ is compactly generated, but there are infinitely many generators - a description of the generators can be found in, for example, \cite[Thm.~9.2]{dugger_isaksen_cell}, but this is not important for our work.
-We simply note that the tensor unit $\S = \Sigma^\infty S_+$ is always compact, which implies that all the dualizable objects in $\SH(S)$ are compact .
+We simply note that the tensor unit $\S = \Sigma^\infty S_+$ is always compact, see \cite[Prop.~C.12]{Hoyois2014quadratic}, which implies that all the dualizable objects in $\SH(S)$ are compact .
 One can ask when $\SH(S)$ is compactly generated by dualizable objects, but the problem seems to be subtle.
 It is true when $S = \Spec(k)$ for a field $k$ admitting resolutions of singularities (for example, if $\Char(k) = 0$), but need not be true in general, see \cite[Rem.~8.2]{nso_landweber}.

 For a motivic commutative ring spectrum $\A$ the unit map $\S \to \A$ gives rise to a standard adjunction given by extension and restriction of scalars.
-In fact, restriction of scalars itself has a right adjoint; it follows easily that that $\A$ is compact in $\Mod(\A)$, so that all dualizable objects in $\Mod(\A)$ are compact.
+By \cite[Corollary 4.2.3.5]{ha} restriction of scalars preserves colimits, and so its left adjoint preserves compact objects.
+In particular, the tensor unit $\A$ is compact in $\Mod(\A)$, so that all dualizable objects in $\Mod(\A)$ are compact.

 We will predominately be interested in two motivic spectra, which we now introduce.